-When auditing a school district, complete this section to determine if the school district has properly invested its funds or deposited its funds in a properly designated depository with appropriate collateral or bond.
+When auditing a Town, complete this section to determine if the Town has properly invested its funds or deposited its funds in a properly designated depository with appropriate collateral or bond.

 OPEB Trusts - The assets of a trust created to pay postemployment benefits (giving rise to a liability under GASB Stmt.
 45) to employees or officers after their termination of service shall be invested and held as provided in Minn.
 Stat. § 471.6175.